 - Tell me about your background.
 Tell me about yourself and why this job is a good fit for you.

-- What do you want to get out of this Amazon job?
+- What do you want to get out of this job at Amazon?

 Phone screen interviews are the next step in the process.
-Senior members of the Product team, including the hiring manager in charge of the recruiting, will usually conduct interview sessions.
-The aim of these discussions is to ensure that you have the necessary credentials for the job.
-Behavioral and situational questions are likely to be asked.
-Be sure to share your knowledge of Amazon's Leadership Principles while addressing even the most basic interview questions.
+Senior members of the Product team - often the hiring manager in charge of the recruiting, will usually conduct this interview.
+The aim of these discussions is to check an array of topics high level, and ensure your competence in these. e

 Some things to keep in mind are: